 The Eurofound survey confirms that the rise in teleworking during the pandemic has highlighted the blurring of lines between work and private life.
-Interestingly, we spent many years in protecting the workplace against the intrusion of private life (remember the discussions on allowing employees to access their Facebook account from their workplace's desktop).
-The focus is now on how to protect private life and space from the intrusion of the work life.
+Interestingly, we spent many years in protecting the workplace against the intrusion of private life (remember the discussions on allowing employees to access their Facebook account from their workplace's desktop?).
+The focus is now on how to protect private life and space from the intrusion of work life.
 More than ever, it will be a difficult balancing act.
-Recommendation for governments and social partners to introduce 'right to disconnect' initiatives in order to prevent large segments of employees becoming at risk of physical and emotional exhaustion pre-date the pandemic, but they are even more acute now.
+Recommendations for governments and social partners to introduce 'right to disconnect' initiatives in order to prevent large segments of employees becoming at risk of physical and emotional exhaustion pre-date the pandemic, but they are even more acute now.

-A right to disconnect already exists in a number of jurisdictions, including France where it was introduced in the 2017 revision of its Labour Code.
+A right to disconnect already exists in a number of jurisdictions, including France where it was introduced in the 2017 revision of its Labour Code - and in Spain where a right to disconnect was introduced in 2018.
 In Germany, one of the submitted proposals for a legal framework for teleworking includes such right to disconnect and calls for technical solutions to be developed, in order to allow for effective disconnection, especially when working time has been made more flexible (although there is strong political opposition to this proposal, making it unlikely to succeed).
-In Russia, a draft bill on teleworking suggests, in particular, granting the remote employees the 'right to be offline', which is currently not guaranteed to them.
-Even in countries without an explicit right to disconnect, like Belgium, it could be argued that such right could fall under the scope of the general obligation of employers to safeguard the well-being at work of their employees.
+In Russia, a draft bill on teleworking suggests, that remote employees will be granted the 'right to be offline', which is currently not guaranteed to them.
+Even in countries without an explicit right to disconnect, like Belgium, it could be argued that such right falls under the scope of the general obligation of employers to safeguard the well-being at work of their employees.